-PRIMARY FUEL FILTER (WATER SEPARATOR)- (fig.
+REMOTE FUEL FILTER (Water Separator) - (fig. 7.89-

-7.89-4) Located on the right side of the engine, this filter should be drained daily of the water and other deposits.
+2, item 1) Located on the right side of the engine, this filter should be drained of the water and other deposits when prompted by the MDM.
 Replace the filter every 500 hours or as necessary.
+Note: Has a hand pump to prime fuel system.